billakantiPranayRao/GeoFence/Privacy Policy.md

 # Personal Data
 We neither collect nor use your personal data at all and never be shared with anybody

-# Background Location Access
+# We are not request for Background Location Access
-We need you to allow background location access, in order to alert you when you reach your destination.
+We do not need you to allow background location access, in order to alert you when you reach your destination.
-Geo Maps has one and only feature and this is only the core feature, we are providing, this can not work without background location access. we neither track your location nor do we collect your data when you allow background location access.
+Geo Maps has one and only feature and this is only the core feature, we are providing, this can work without background location access.

+# Foreground Location Access
+we neither track your location nor do we collect your data when you allow foreground location access.

 # Interpretation and Definitions